Moving Pictures Rule The World

 In the digital age, there’s also a desire for speedy communication, especially in the education sector where students have to exchange ideas and information quickly.
 Slack optimizes this need, letting users converse via team groups, private channels and direct message.

-Videonitch sits somewhere in the sweet-spot between services like Slack and Trainual.
-It lets users create their own corporate video channels, enhancing learning and development via a streaming platform.
+Videonitch lets users create their own corporate video channels, enhancing learning and development via a streaming platform.
 It also facilitates information exchange through a powerful messaging system.
-These companies have built on YouTube's foundations and offer personalized services to corporate clients who want to enhance training in the workplace.
+These companies have built on YouTube’s “how-to video” foundations and offer personalized services to corporate clients who want to enhance training in the workplace.